Gregounet/ArduiPac/README.md

 ##### This version is just for studies.

-It should compile in Linux & ChromeOS (Crouton) envronments.
+It should compile in Linux & ChromeOS (Crouton) environments.

-Only used to sometimes have a look at some parts of cede.
+Only used to sometimes have a look at some parts of code.